DOCUMENT CLASSIFICATION: TECHNICAL SPECIFICATION

 AI Summary / tl;dr

-- CORE_THESIS: Agentic SEO is not a content discipline — it is an infrastructure discipline.
-Autonomous AI agents do not read marketing copy; they parse schema.org graphs, validate llms.txt declarations, score machine-readable signal quality, and apply deterministic pass/fail criteria.
-An enterprise without validated agentic SEO infrastructure is invisible to autonomous procurement systems regardless of content quality or traditional SEO scores.
+• CORE_THESIS: Agentic SEO is a structural infrastructure discipline, entirely separate from content strategy.
+Autonomous AI agents parse schema.org graphs, validate llms.txt declarations, score machine-readable signal quality, and apply deterministic pass/fail criteria.
+An enterprise with validated agentic SEO infrastructure is discoverable by autonomous procurement systems regardless of content volume or traditional SEO scores.

 WHAT IS AGENTIC SEO?

-Agentic SEO is the discipline of optimising digital infrastructure for autonomous AI agents — the retrieval systems, answer engines, and procurement agents that increasingly intermediate B2B discovery and purchasing decisions.
-Unlike traditional SEO, which targets human search users through probabilistic ranking signals, agentic SEO targets the deterministic validation engines that score machine-readable infrastructure directly.
+Agentic SEO is the discipline of optimising digital infrastructure for autonomous AI agents: the retrieval systems, answer engines, and procurement agents that increasingly intermediate B2B discovery and purchasing decisions.
+Where traditional SEO targets human search users through probabilistic ranking signals, agentic SEO targets the deterministic validation engines that score machine-readable infrastructure directly.

-The distinction is architectural, not gradual.
+The distinction is architectural.
 Two enterprises can achieve identical content quality and traditional SEO performance while occupying fundamentally different positions in the agentic search environment.
 Agentic SEO operates on a separate infrastructure layer where the signals are deterministic and the scoring is binary.

 The core signal surface of agentic SEO includes:

-- Schema.org topology: Structured entity definitions that allow AI agents to unambiguously identify the enterprise, its products, services, and relationships — without human interpretation.
+• Schema.org topology: Structured entity definitions that allow AI agents to unambiguously identify the enterprise, its products, services, and relationships, entirely through machine-readable signals.

-- Cryptographic identity anchoring: Ed25519-signed identity proofs published via DNS — the verification layer autonomous agents use to confirm that a domain is controlled by the entity it claims to represent.
+• Cryptographic identity anchoring: Ed25519-signed identity proofs published via DNS.
+This is the verification layer autonomous agents use to confirm that the claimed entity actually controls the domain.

 Cryptographic identity is now moving beyond infrastructure: Google's experimental Web Bot Auth protocol applies the same verification logic to bot identity, replacing User-Agent self-declaration with HTTP Message Signatures.
 What this means for the direction of agentic infrastructure →